Why Choose Us

 - Rachel Ziemba, BA, CCLS

-Fairview Hospital Child Life specialists provide support to all inpatient pediatric units as well as same day surgery, radiology and emergency department.
+Fairview Hospital Child Life Specialists provide support to all inpatient pediatric units as well as same day surgery, radiology and the emergency department.

 - Patty Cotter, BA, CCLS